Examples of AWS Audit Manager controls - AWS Audit Manager

 How you can use Audit Manager to demonstrate compliance with this control

 If you have documentation that supports this control, you can upload it as manual evidence.
-For example, you can upload the latest copy of legally binding post-employment requirements that your Human Resources department issues to terminated employees.
-If any individuals were terminated during the audit period, you could also upload dated copies that were addressed to those terminated individuals.
+For example, you can upload the latest copy of mandated role-based training materials that your Human Resources department issues to employees.

 Much like with automated controls, you can delegate manual controls to stakeholders who can help you to review evidence (or, in this case, supply it).
 For example, when you review this control, you might realize that you only partially meet its requirements.
-This could be the case if you don’t have an acknowledgement letter that was signed by a terminated individual.
-You could delegate the control to an HR stakeholder, who can then upload a copy of the signed letter.
-Or, if no employees were terminated during the audit period, you can leave a comment that states why no signed letters are attached to the control.
+This could be the case if you don’t have a copy of any attendance tracking for in-person trainings.
+You could delegate the control to an HR stakeholder, who can then upload a list of staff that attended the training.

 When you’re satisfied that you’re in line with the control, you can mark it as Reviewed and add the evidence to your assessment report.
 You can then share this report with auditors to demonstrate that the control is working as intended.